Stuycs-K/final-project-10-ayushin-arslan-cailiang-david/WORKLOG.md

 - fixed ab tester, uses execlp and a script to encode/decode, but vector is same for every message for now
 - merged with encoder5

+### 6/5/24

+- added links to info to presentation about cracking a5/1

+### 6/7/24

+- working on algorithm presentation in class